 The diversity and wide UPSC syllabus for IAS Exam scare the aspirants.
-It generates a feel that candidates should know everything under the sun.
+It generates a feel that candidates should know everything.
 But if you are thorough with the syllabus and approaching the exam with a proper study plan, then the process becomes interesting.

 While preparing, the candidate should not force them to study.
 The desire for learning should come from your mind.
 Aspirants should not try to study the same subject for a long period.
 Mix the subjects and make the process innovative and interesting.

 Candidates can also engage in watching useful programs like Rajya Sabha TV debates, news to rejuvenate their knowledge and mind.
 In between, they are supposed to take a short break and highly recommended to act physically to stay active throughout the preparation.

-The UPSC aspirants might be postponing many things like reading the newspaper, reading NCERT, solving question paper, answer writing etc due to different reasons.
+The UPSC aspirants might be postponing many things like reading the newspaper, reading NCERTs, solving question papers, answer writing etc. due to different reasons.
 Every time when you procrastinate something that can be done today, you are harming your chances towards success.
-When you feel like procrastinates a task, push yourself to do.
+When you feel like procrastinating a task, push yourself to do.
 Without shedding blood and sweat one cannot get into a prestigious position like IAS.
 It is easy to procrastinate, but hard to achieve.
 So never create a backlog, especially while preparing for UPSC IAS exams.

 How can I stay active?